nathanrpage97/sbs/README.md

 ## Motivation

-Have an SDS API for short term bounded strings without having to handle freeing.
+Have an SDS API for short term bounded strings without heap allocation.

 ## Differences from SDS